Winegrowing Buying guides

 • Loire: offering a wide variety of white, red and sparkling wines

-• Languedoc: an up-and-coming region offering quality wines at affordable prices
+• Languedoc: a region undergoing a strong revival, offering quality wines at affordable prices

-Your choice of region will influence not only the type of wine you produce, but also the lifestyle and environment in which you live.
+The choice of region will influence not only the type of wine produced, but also the lifestyle and environment in which you will live.

-Once you have defined your project, you can start looking for your future wine estate.
-This crucial stage takes time and patience.
+Once your project is defined, you can begin the search for your future wine estate.
+This crucial step requires time and patience.

 Selection criteria

-When carrying out your search, take the following factors into account:
+During your search, take into account the following elements:

 • The size of the estate (in hectares)